Yom Kippur War: Israeli forces across the Suez

-On October 19, one of Sharon's brigades continued to push the Egyptian paratroopers north towards Ismailia until the Israelis were within 8 or 10 km of the city.
+On 19 October, one of Sharon's brigades continued to push the Egyptian paratroopers north towards Ismailia until the Israelis were within 8 or 10 km of the city.
 Sharon hoped to seize the city and thereby sever the logistical and supply lines for most of the Egyptian Second Army.
 Sharon's second brigade began to cross the canal.
 The brigade's forward elements moved to the Abu Sultan Camp, from where they moved north to take Orcha, an Egyptian logistics base defended by a commando battalion.
 Israeli infantrymen cleared the trenches and bunkers, often engaging in hand-to-hand combat, as tanks moved alongside them and fired into the trench sections to their front.
 The position was secured before nightfall.
 More than 300 Egyptians were killed and 50 taken prisoner, while the Israelis lost 16 dead.

 The fall of Orcha caused the collapse of the Egyptian defensive line, allowing more Israeli troops to get onto the sand rampart.
 There, they were able to fire in support of Israeli troops facing Missouri Ridge, an Egyptian-occupied position on the Bar-Lev Line that could pose a threat to the Israeli crossing.
 On the same day, Israeli paratroopers participating in Sharon's drive pushed the Egyptians back far enough for the Israeli bridges to be out of sight of Egyptian artillery observers, though the Egyptians continued shelling the area.

 As the Israelis pushed towards Ismailia, the Egyptians fought a delaying battle, retreating into defensive positions further north as they came under increasing pressure from the Israeli ground offensive, coupled with airstrikes.
-On October 21, one of Sharon's brigades was occupying the city's outskirts, but facing fierce resistance from Egyptian paratroopers and commandos.
+On 21 October, one of Sharon's brigades was occupying the city's outskirts, but facing fierce resistance from Egyptian paratroopers and commandos.
 The same day, Sharon's last remaining unit on the east bank attacked Missouri Ridge.
 Shmuel Gonen had demanded Sharon capture the position, and Sharon had reluctantly ordered the attack.
 The assault was preceded by an air attack that caused hundreds of Egyptian soldiers to flee and thousands of others to dig in.

-One Israeli battalion then attacked from the south, destroying 20 tanks and overrunning infantry positions before being halted by Sagger rockets and minefields.
-Another battalion attacked from the southwest and inflicted heavy losses on the Egyptians, but its advance was halted after eight tanks were knocked out.
+One Israeli battalion then attacked from the south, destroying 20 tanks and overrunning infantry positions before being halted by Sagger missiles and minefields.
+Another battalion attacked from the southwest and inflicted heavy losses on the Egyptians, but its advance was halted after eight Israeli tanks were knocked out by the Egyptians.
 The surviving Israeli soldiers managed to hold off an Egyptian infantry assault while losing two soldiers before surrendering.
 Two of the Israeli soldiers managed to hide and escape back to Israeli lines.
 The Israelis managed to occupy one-third of Missouri Ridge.
 Defense Minister Moshe Dayan countermanded orders from Sharon's superiors to continue the attack.
 However, the Israelis continued to expand their holdings on the east bank.
-According to the Israelis, the IDF bridgehead was 40 km wide and 32 km deep by the end of October 21.
+According to the Israelis, the IDF bridgehead was 40 km wide and 32 km deep by the end of 21 October.